 The Board considers that its members have an effective and appropriate balance of skills and experience, most notably in areas of hospitality and the drinks-led industry, running and growing public companies, capital markets experience, including mergers and acquisitions and capital raising.
-The Board therefore believes that its members possess the relevant qualifications and skills necessary to effectively oversee and execute the Enlarged Group’s strategy.
+The Board therefore believes that its members possess the relevant qualifications and skills necessary to effectively oversee and execute the Group’s strategy.
 The Board considers itself to have an appropriate gender balance given two of its members are female.

 The executive Board members’ operational skills will be maintained through an active day to day involvement in the hospitality industry and by employment of highly skilled and trained bar staff and support.

-Non-operational skills are maintained principally via the Company’s professional advisers and being active in the market.
+Non-operational skills are maintained principally via dialogues with the Company’s professional advisers and being active in the market.
 Involvement with a variety of other boards allows those concerned to witness alternative approaches to similar business issues and to benefit from the advice of more than just the Company’s retained advisers.

-Thi-Hanh Jelf, Non-Executive Director will support the Non-Executive Chairman in addressing the training and development needs of directors is able to assist with aspects of legal and regulatory compliance.
-The Board does not consider it necessary for a senior independent director to be appointed at the current stage in the Enlarged Group’s development.
+Thi-Hanh Jelf, Non-Executive Director will support the Non-Executive Chairman in addressing the training and development needs of directors and is able to assist with aspects of legal and regulatory compliance.
+The Board does not consider it necessary for a senior independent director to be appointed at the current stage in the Group’s development.

-In accordance with its business model, and the Enlarged Group’s key risks identified by the Board, particular areas of focus for the Board include:
+In accordance with its business model, and the Group’s key risks identified by the Board, particular areas of focus for the Board include:

 - Health and safety of its employees and customers;